 Royal Mail PLC (RMG) Ordinary GBP0.01

-Royal Mail's selling point has always been that years of public ownership means it's got plenty of space to become more efficient.
+Royal Mail's selling point has always been that years of public ownership meant it had plenty of space to become more efficient.
 That would boost margins - helping profits grow even if revenues struggle.

 Against that background it's perhaps no surprise that CEO Rico Back has decided drastic action is needed.
 The group will be automating its UK sorting operations - with a particular focus on improving efficiency in the manual parcels sorting process.
 Along with existing spending plans, that will see the group invest £1.8bn in the UK postal system over the next 5 years.

 Unfortunately all that extra investment comes at a price, and the first casualty has been the dividend.
-The payment to shareholders will be 40% lower next year and the commitment to grow it has been scrapped as well.
-Although there's theoretically room for additional returns from time to time, don't forget that even the 6.6% yield implied by today's announcement depends on cash coming in as planned.
+The payment to shareholders will be 40% lower this year than last, and the commitment to grow it has been scrapped as well.
+Although there's theoretically room for additional returns from time to time, don't forget that even the current 6.6% prospective yield depends on cash coming in as planned.

 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Thomson Reuters.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.